rajesh-iiith/Machine-Learning-Nanodegree/Project-5/project_report.md

 Some examples from the dataset are given below.
 These labels can be verified using the above table.
 ![alt text][image_signs]

 The following histogram shows the count of training examples for all the 43 classes present in the dataset.
 This is to get an intuition of over-representation / under-representation of a given class.
-It is important to make sure that the dataset is not bised towards a few classes.
+It is important to make sure that the dataset is not biased towards a few classes.
 As we can see in the histogram, many classes have far less number of samples than mean number of samples.
 This should be handled before working with the data to avoid any bias.
 ![alt text][image_freq_hist]